Eventual vs Strong Consistency Tradeoffs in JanusGraph

 index.search.hostname=10.0.2.10,10.0.2.11,10.0.2.12

 // 1.
-Write a test vertex with a timestamp property
+Write a test vertex carrying its own commit timestamp

 g.addV('test_node').property('id', 'diag-001').property('ts', System.currentTimeMillis()).next()